DanielHaring/TYPO3-Crystalis/Documentation/LanguageService/Preparation/Index.rst

 Make use of official language codes
 """""""""""""""""""""""""""""""""""

-Static Info Tables extends language records to contain informations about the official language code (ISO 3166).
+TYPO3 CMS allows you to specify the official language code (ISO 639-1) for every single language available on your site.
 The Language Service depends on this information so please make sure this is properly set for all languages.
-To specify the language code, please switch to *List* module, select the very root page of your site (grey TYPO3 logo) and edit the language of your choice.
-Select the respective language beneath *"Select Official Language (ISO code)"* section and save your changes.
+To specify the official language code, please switch to *List* module, select the very root page of your site (grey TYPO3 logo) and edit the language of your choice.
+Select the respective language within *"Select language"* section and save your changes.

 Specify your head domains